Iamsidar07/AIScribe/README.md

 # AIScribe

-AIScribe is an Transcribe and Translate your audio file or using microphone recording.
+[AIScribe](https://ai-scribe.vercel.app/) is an Transcriber and Translator for your audio file or using microphone recording.
 It uses web workers to run Machine Learning Models in the browser itself.

-## Tech Stach used in this app
+## Tech Stack used in this app
 1. React + Vite
 2. tailwindcss for styling
 3. Web workers to run ML models